Travel, lived.

 For centuries, the Camino de Santiago has been walked as a pilgrimage—across stone villages, forested trails, and the green, rain-softened landscapes of Galicia.
 It is a journey shaped as much by conversation and solitude as by distance.

-This ten-day passage is meant to be experienced rather than completed.
+This eleven-day passage is meant to be experienced rather than completed.
 Days unfold through walking, lingering meals, unhurried mornings, and long afternoons—allowing rhythm, presence, and a sense of shared passage to emerge along the Way.

 We always know which is the best road to follow,